pyeventsourcing/eventsourcing/README.md

         self.history.append(what)
 ```

-The `World` class uses the aggregate base class `Aggregate` from the library's
-`domain` module.
-The `@event` decorator is used to define aggregate event classes.
-The attributes of the event classes are defined to match the parameters of the
-decorated method signature.
-When a decorated method is called, an event object
+When the `World` aggregate class is called, a `Created` event will
-is constructed with the given method arguments.
-The event is then "applied" to
+be triggered, and a new `World` object will be returned.
+When the
+aggregate object's command method `make_it_so()` is called with a
+given value of `what`, a `SomethingHappened` event will be triggered,
-the aggregate, and the decorated method body is used to evolve the state of the
+and the value will be appended to the `history` of the aggregate object.
-aggregate object.

 ```python
 # Create a new aggregate.